MASP: Scalable GNN-based Planning for Multi-Agent Navigation: Experiments

-Regarding the cases where the team size decreases, the difference between the methods becomes more pronounced.
-Specifically, {\name} consumes 13.95\% fewer \emph{Steps} than Voronoi in $40\Rightarrow 50$.
-We remark that decreasing the team size is particularly challenging, as the absence of certain agents may result in a situation where some targets remain unassigned.
-Consequently, the team should continuously update its plan and adopt markedly different goal assignment strategies when previously assigned goals are achieved at each global step.

-\textbf{OmniDrones: }\cref{tab:omnidrones_varying} presents the evaluation results about the zero-shot generalization in OmniDrones.
-In scenarios where the team size increases, some targets may be occupied by multiple agents that are so close to each other that a crash occurs.
-Therefore, all baselines fail to reach a 100\% \emph{Success Rate} in any episode due to their poor coordination strategies.
-In contrast, {\name} performs best with an average \emph{Success Rate} of 91\%.
+\textbf{MPE: }As shown in \cref{tab: mpe_varying}, compared to the setting with a fixed number of agents, the advantage of {\name} becomes more apparent. {\name} consumes around 47.87\% fewer \emph{Steps} than (H)RRT* and (H)Voronoi in the $50\Rightarrow 20$ scenario.
+This indicates that using the Hungarian algorithm for goal assignment is more challenging for varying team sizes.

-In scenarios where the team size decreases, the planning-based baselines still fail to reach a 100\% \emph{Success Rate} in any episode.
-This challenge stems from the fact that the absence of certain agents requires the remaining agents to dynamically adjust their plans to reach goals that exceed the total number of the remaining agents.
+\textbf{OmniDrones: }\cref{tab:omnidrones_varying} presents evaluation results for zero-shot generalization in OmniDrones.
+The planning-based baselines fail to reach a 100\% \emph{Success Rate} in any episode.
+This challenge stems from the absence of certain agents, therefore the remaining agents need to dynamically adjust their plans to reach more than one goal.
 This is particularly difficult in such a complex 3-D environment.
 Conversely, {\name} maintains an average \emph{Success Rate} of 94\% due to its flexible and adaptive strategy.\looseness=-1